hhaeri/econnlpcourse.github.io/syllabus.md

 ## 3. NLP and Machine Learning methods
 - Overview of NLP methods
 - Examples of using existing NLP tools
+- How do NLP methods work with Economics research?

 Form: Lecture + Hands-on exercises